DanielMartensson/STM32-Libraries/README.md

 Collection of rewritten Arduino C++ libraries to STM32 C libraies, and some made by my self.

 ## TODO
-I hope that you like this library and want to share it with me.
+I hope that you like this library and want to share it with others.
 Please star this library and fork it.
 This is my schedule.

 * TMC2209 Stepper motor driver